Deltares/ra2ce/README.md

 ## Risk prioritization

+# Installation

-# Pre-processing
+# Pre-processing of data

 # User input
-THe user needs to fill out the document to_fill_in.xlsx and has to choose between the following options
+THe user needs to fill out the document to_fill_in.xlsx and has to choose for several options.
+See overview below.